monerium/smart-contracts/docs/SWAP_V1V2.md

 ## Solution

 The `SwapV1V2` contract that enables 1:1 token swapping between V1 and V2 tokens that share the same balance storage.
-The contract supports three swap methods:
+The contract supports five swap methods:

   - `swapExactIn`: Basic 1:1 swap with slippage protection
   - `swapWithPermitStrict`: Swap with ERC-2612 permit for gasless approvals (strict mode - fails if permit fails)
   - `swapWithPermitBestEffort`: Swap with optional permit that continues even if permit fails
+  - `sellGem`: LitePSM-compatible function to sell V1 for V2
+  - `buyGem`: LitePSM-compatible function to buy V1 with V2

 ### Key features:
   - **OpenZeppelin Upgradeable Pattern**: Uses UUPS (Universal Upgradeable Proxy Standard) for future contract upgrades